Let's start with the TLDR:

 The simple default answer would be that in every case, your car will have a 2-stage paint system with the exception of the following cases:

 Darren's Note: When I say solid white, this means any car, truck, or van that has no pearl of metallic as part of the white paint.
-The most common examples of these unique situations based on my experience are the following: Mercedes Benz, Toyota Trucks, and some commercial trucks/vans.
+The most common examples of these unique situations based on my experience are the following: Mercedes Benz, Toyota Trucks, and commercial trucks/vans.

 Any discussion on hard clears versus soft clears is almost irrelevant.
 Since every clear coat will be uniquely formulated, there is a wide spectrum in clear coats.